 Induction and Mentoring Project

-Quality induction and mentoring play a vital role for teachers in their first few years of teaching, as they build upon their knowledge and understanding of student learning while honing the skills necessary to become successful teachers.
+Quality induction and mentoring play a vital role for teachers in their first few years of teaching as this is when they build upon their knowledge and understanding of student learning while honing the skills necessary to become successful teachers.

 As a consequence of the national consistency for registration requirements agreed to by the Education Council in 2011, provisionally registered teachers in South Australia are required to move to (full) registration within two terms (i.e. six years) of being granted initial registration.